Han Chinese: Han dynasty

 The reign of the first imperial dynasty was short-lived.
 Due to the First Emperor's autocratic rule and his massive labor projects, which fomented rebellion among his population, the Qin dynasty fell into chaos soon after his death.
 Under the corrupt rule of his son and successor Huhai, the Qin dynasty collapsed a mere three years later.
 The Han dynasty (206 BC–220 CE) then emerged from the ensuing civil wars and succeeded in establishing a much longer-lasting dynasty.
 It continued many of the institutions created by the Qin dynasty, but adopted a more moderate rule.
 Under the Han dynasty, art and culture flourished, while the Han Empire expanded militarily in all directions.
 Many Chinese scholars such as Ho Ping-ti believe that the concept (ethnogenesis) of Han ethnicity, although being ancient, was formally entrenched in the Han dynasty.
 The Han dynasty is considered one of the golden ages of Chinese history, with the modern Han Chinese people taking their ethnic name from this dynasty and the Chinese script being referred to as "Han characters".

 Three Kingdoms to Jin

 The fall of the Han dynasty was followed by an age of fragmentation and several centuries of disunity amid warfare among rival kingdoms.
-There was a brief period of prosperity under the native Han Chinese dynasty known as the Jin (266–420 BC), although protracted struggles within the ruling house of Sima (司馬) sparked off a protracted period of fragmentation, rebellion by immigrant tribes that served as slaves and indentured servants, and extended non-native rule.
+There was a brief period of prosperity under the native Han Chinese dynasty known as the Jin (266–420 AD), although protracted struggles within the ruling house of Sima (司馬) sparked off a protracted period of fragmentation, rebellion by immigrant tribes that served as slaves and indentured servants, and extended non-native rule.